 Preparing a Program of Study for Master's Degrees

-Every master's student must file a Program of Study (POS) with the Graduate School.
-This program is a formal list of courses the student intends to complete to fulfill the requirements of the degree and should consist solely of courses directly related to the master's degree.
+The Program of Study is a formal list of courses a student intends to complete to fulfill the requirements of the degree and should consist solely of courses directly related to the master's degree.

 Program of Study Guidelines